ryuson01/MinneMUDAC/README.md

 Ryan Yuson

 ## Acknowledgments
-Acknowledgements to Professor Michael Altemeier within The University of Iowa for assistance in the completion of this projects modeling, exploration, and analysis.
+Acknowledgements to Professor Michael Altemeier within The University of Iowa for guidance in modeling, exploration, and analysis throughout the the duration of this project.